First impressions matter. After taking care of your landing page design, it’s time to boost its loading time. Why?

 Page Speed and Google Rankings Research

-Neil Patel and his team conducted a fascinating study.
-They analyzed 143,827 URLs to see how page speed affects Google search rankings according to specific criteria.
+Neil Patel and his team conducted study analyzing 143,827 URLs to see how page speed affects Google search rankings according to specific criteria.

 Here’s what Neil Patel said about the sample used in the research: